faacloudservices/playbook/_includes/introduction.md

-# U.S. Digital Services Playbook
+# FAA Cloud Services Playbook

-The American people expect to interact with government through digital channels such as websites, email, and mobile applications.
-By building digital services that meet their needs, we can make the delivery of our policy and programs more effective.
+App owners expect to benefit from cloud on their own terms.
+By assessing tiers of functionality against ROI, the FAA cloud can transform the delivery of IT solutions without alienating stakeholders or breaking the bank.

-Today, too many of our digital services projects do not work well, are delivered late, or are over budget.
-To increase the success rate of these projects, the U.S. Government needs a new approach.
-We created a playbook of 13 key “plays” drawn from successful practices from the private sector and government that, if followed together, will help government build effective digital services.
+Today, operations and development do not work well together, resulting in duplication, delays, and cost overruns.
+To increase the success rate of IT projects, the FAA needs a new approach.
+We've created a playbook of successful practices from the private sector and government that, if followed together, will help modernize apps and shift Dev and Ops towards DevOps.